warner-d-m/warner-d-m.github.io/README.md

 My name is Matt Warner, I recently completed my Master's in Sound and Music Computing at Queen Mary's University of London (within the school of electrical enginnering & computer science) - achieving distinction (70%+).
 Previous to that I completed an MSci degree in Physics at the same university.
 My free time mainly consists of listening to and creating my own music in Abeleton.
 I am also a member of the Access Project, a volunteering tutoring initiative.

+I've always enjoyed coding and using it to solve problems.
+Web development is, of course, a rapidly growing industry with abundant job opportunities.
+Pursuing a career in web development not only makes practical sense but also enables me to continue my passion for coding, leveraging it to solve problems effectively.

 ## Master's dissertation

 Titled 'The Determinant Interface Model for Music Cognition – Peeling Back the Cognitive Layers of Our Everyday Music Listening,' my project (where I achieved a mark of 80%) consisted of first hypothesizing my own cognitive model through reviewing the relevant literature (neurological, cognitive & behavioral studies), testing that model by using 25 self-gathered participants, and analyzing the self-collected data through code.